Wednesday, November 9, 2011

 Below are a few different views of one group's combination of several learning environments to create a learning community.

 The group had to take into consideration how to connect their learning environments and how flow and function would work together in a shared space.
+The multi-level design allowed for great variety in use of space and highlighting features that worked together well.

 The group drawing depicts the plan for connecting the different learning environments and presents a plan for a unified learning community.